rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 - Updates a specified question based on the category_id
 - Request arguments: **category_id**
 - Data in the body is required.
-- Returns an updated category information and a success message.
+- Returns an updated category information and success status.

 ##### Exmaple request:
 `PATCH /categories/1`